Vikkear/SelfImprovementWebApplication/README.md

 # SelfImprovementWebApplication

 Small React project that I am working on where you can set up different categories and track them.

 ### Features

 - Tracker, tracks the entries made and sorts the entries of the same type into the same category.
 New categories are made if they don't exist.

+### In Progress

+- Quests (Missions)

 ### TODO list